moshehbenavraham/n8n-aiwithapex/docs/TUNNELS.md

 ngrok provides a secure tunnel that forwards external HTTPS traffic to the n8n instance running inside Docker.
 This enables webhooks from external services (Slack, GitHub, payment processors, etc.) to reach n8n workflows.

+The configuration uses a **multi-service architecture** that supports multiple endpoints with independent traffic policies.
+Each service can have its own custom domain and authentication rules.

 ## Architecture

 ```